R. Kelly Back in Jail Following Child Support Hearing

 R. Kelly is back in jail for the second time in two weeks.

-A spokesperson for the Cook County Sherriff’s Office confirms to ET that the 52-year-old singer was booked Wednesday afternoon on $161,663 bond.
+A spokesperson for the Cook County Sherriff’s Office confirms to ET that the 52-year-old singer was booked Wednesday afternoon.

-Kelly is in custody due to unpaid child support, according to the spokesperson, who adds his next court date is scheduled for March 13.
+Kelly is in custody due to unpaid child support in the amount of $161,663, according to the spokesperson, and will be released when he pays the full amount owed.
+His next court date is scheduled for March 13.

 Kelly’s publicist tells ET that the singer offered to pay $50,000 to $60,000 in court today and set up a payment plan, however the judge denied the offer.
 The publicist says Kelly was "deflated" by the refusal.